On this page:

 • the delivery of regional waterway strategies

-• evaluate the benefits of investment
+• evaluation of the benefits of investment

-• inform adaptive management
+• adaptive management

-• improve reporting back to communities.
+• improved reporting back to communities.

 These monitoring programs measured and evaluated responses to management activities, including riparian and wetland management and the delivery of water for the environment.